Skip to main content

 Official United Arab Emirates immigration portal: https://icp.gov.ae

-United Arab Emirates embassy or consulate for your country: https://www.mofa.gov.ae
+United Arab Emirates embassy or consulate in your country: https://www.mofa.gov.ae

 Application Steps Overview